-COVID-19 has affected communities of every size and function; from large institutions to small businesses, and also the publishing industry.
+COVID-19 has affected communities of every size and function; from large institutions to small businesses, and also the book publishing industry.
 There can be lots to worry about especially those who come from traditional publishing.
 But uncertain times can also mean new opportunities, aka new book sales for you.

 Below we go over the trends and data in this ever-changing market, key in seeing what’s selling digitally these days.
 Plus, we give an overview of international digital book sales – we’ll be constantly updating this study every 20th of the month.
 Check back to keep up with the newest developments and make the best-informed decisions in your publishing endeavors.